TreyChase/TreyChase/README.md

-My name is Trey Chase, and this page is home to my analytics projects.
+Trey Chase

+Home to both independent and academic analytics projects.

 <!---
 TreyChase/TreyChase is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.